-On the English ACT, you’ll need to know the rules for “it’s” and “its.”
-While this question type usually doesn’t show up more than twice on each test, you will encounter this question type (at least once) on every ACT English test.
+On the English ACT, you need to know the rules for it’s and its.
+This question type usually appears only once or twice per test, but it shows up on every ACT English test.

-Normally, to make a noun possessive (or make it the owner of something) you add an apostrophe and an s ('s).
+Normally, to make a noun possessive (to show that it owns something), you add an apostrophe and an s ('s).

 If the student has a desk, it is “the student’s desk.”

-Here’s a breakdown of the three ways you’ll see this on the ACT.
-If you remember these rules, you’ll answer every “it’s/its” question correctly on test day.
+Here are the three forms you’ll see on the ACT.
+If you remember these rules, you’ll answer every it’s/its question correctly.

-Here’s how we would use each of these in a sentence.
+Here’s how each one would appear in a sentence.

 It’s tough to graduate high school with a 4.0 grade point average.